Partial Evaluations and the Compositional Structure of the Bar Construction: Introduction

 \item In \Cref{secpev} we recall the concept of partial evaluations from~\cite{FP}, which can be seen as an operational interpretation of the bar construction in low dimension, and study its compositional properties further.
 In particular, we define the partial evaluation relation and show that it is the smallest relation internal to the category of algebras which relates a formal expression to its total evaluation (\Cref{pe_internal}), and then we proceed to give some criteria for when and how partial evaluations can be composed (\Cref{composition}) and for when they can be reversed (\Cref{reversing,irreversibility}).

 \item In \Cref{secbar} we formally introduce the bar construction (\Cref{barconstruction}) and begin our study of its compositional properties.
-We use the commutative monoid monad to give counterexamples to several natural hypotheses, including the general non-uniqueness of composites (\Cref{nonuniqueness}) and the nonexistence of fillers for inner horns (\Cref{no_horn_fillers}).
-This prepares the ground for the last part of the paper, in which we give a number of compositional properties which \emph{do} hold for the bar constructions of various classes of monads which include the commutative monoid monad.
+We use the commutative-monoid monad to give counterexamples to several natural hypotheses, including the general non-uniqueness of composites (\Cref{nonuniqueness}) and the nonexistence of fillers for inner horns (\Cref{no_horn_fillers}).
+This prepares the ground for the last part of the paper, in which we give a number of compositional properties which \emph{do} hold for the bar constructions of various classes of monads which include the commutative-monoid monad.

 \item In \Cref{seccompositional}, we recall the \emph{inner span complete} simplicial sets from~\cite{delta_squares} and discuss some of their basic properties.
 We then show that the bar construction of an algebra is: \begin{itemize} \item inner span complete for a BC monad (\Cref{BC_to_ISpC}); \item inner span complete and stiff for a weakly cartesian monad (\Cref{wc2ic}); \item inner span complete and split for a weakly cartesian and strictly positive monad (\Cref{pwc2pc}). \end{itemize}